-A male stroker is a soft tube that’s slid over the erect penis and moved to stimulate a man to orgasm.
-These devices can be used for solo masturbation (such as when a couple is separated) or used by the woman to pleasure her husband.
+A male stroker is a soft tube that slides over an erect penis and can be moved to stimulate a man to orgasm.
+These devices can be used for solo masturbation (such as when a couple is separated) or used by a woman to pleasure her husband.

 On a purely physical level, it was great, but it felt less intimate than a handjob because of the lack of skin on skin.
 If she offered something when she was dead tired this would be my choice because it would be easier for her and good for me.

 Lori: It certainly is easy to work with and would be great to use when tired or for a quickie.